 Q & A: Back-to-School Physicals

-Kids are returning to school and it’s a good time for parents to check in with the pediatrician to see if their children are due for an annual physical.
+A new school year is on the horizon so it’s a good time for parents to check in with the pediatrician to see if their children are due for an annual physical.
 UR Medicine pediatrician Dr. Anne Ryan answers some common questions about well-child visits.

 Q: How often does my child need a physical?